Imagine traveling the world and not paying one cent for accommodations.

 Now imagine that it comes with free cuddles(!)

 House sitting is gradually gaining popularity but most people still don’t what it is, how it works or if they should do it.
-We’ve been house sitting a year already and since we started, we’ve been getting countless questions about it.
+We’ve been house sitting for over two years with 15 plus house sits already and plenty more ahead.
+Since we started, we’ve been getting countless questions about it.
+Most people are ready to learn and want to know how to start house sitting.

 Whether you’re interested in exploring this option in the future or just curious about house sitting in general, we break down how to start house sitting in this post.